-In April 1976 Israel expanded his program by founding a parallel rewardand-punishment school/group home for six children in Van Nuys, California.
-The Continued on page 12 or 5 are still and the page 12 or 5 are still are still are still and the page 12 or 5 are still are National Society for Autistic Children (NSAC) (now known as the National Society for Children and Adults with Autism), the country's leading advocacy group for those with autism, took a long, hard look at Israel's expansion.
+In April 1976 Israel expanded his program by founding a parallel reward-and-punishment school/group home for six children in Van Nuys, California.
+The National Society for Autistic Children (NSAC) (now known as the National Society for Children and Adults with Autism), the country's leading advocacy group for those with autism, took a long, hard look at Israel's expansion.